-Are you often woken in the middle of the night by a choking sensation?
-Do you experience daytime drowsiness when at work?
-You may be experiencing sleep apnea.
-This is a condition that hinders your ability to sleep and is linked to heart disease, memory problems, and other health issues.
+You have never considered what are the symptoms of sleep apnea, but now find yourself waking up in the middle of the night by a choking sensation?
+Or, maybe, you experience daytime drowsiness when at work?
+You may be suffering from sleep apnea.
+This is a condition that hinders your ability to sleep and is linked to heart failure and disease, memory problems, and other health issues.
 That’s why it’s important to understand what sleep apnea is, what the symptoms include, and how you can combat the condition with effective treatments.

 Sleep apnea disorders impede airflow during sleep, making it potentially dangerous if not treated.
-To determine if you have the condition, there are a number of common symptoms that you need to look out for.
+To determine if you have the condition, there are a number of common symptoms of sleep apnea and warning signs that you need to look out for:

-If you are experiencing any of the below issues you should contact your dentist for an examination and discuss potential treatment options if sleep apnea is detected:
+Once you understand what are the symptoms of sleep apnea, and find yourself (If you are) experiencing any of the below issues you should contact your dentist for an examination and discuss potential treatment options if sleep apnea is detected:

 Interrupted Breathing During Sleep

 One of the common signs of sleep apnea is interrupted breathing during sleep.
 If you are constantly startled awake in the middle of the night, this could be an indication.
 Some people are not even aware that this is happening to them but suspect that they may be suffering from interrupted breathing patterns through other symptoms.
 Regardless, it’s best to talk to your dentist about it.